-Students engage with and learn from GEL Program leadership development experts and engineering leader mentors, role-players, and industry guest participants.
+- Mentors and “Engineers in the Room”: Students engage with and learn from GEL program leadership development experts and engineering leader mentors, role-players, and industry guest participants.

-UPOP is a yearlong professional development program that prepares sophomores — regardless of major — to thrive in their careers.
+- Undergraduate Practice Opportunities Program (UPOP): A yearlong professional development program that prepares sophomores — regardless of major — to thrive in their careers.

-The Comm Lab is a discipline-specific peer-coaching program for MIT’s School of Engineering that helps graduate students with their scientific writing, speaking, and visual design.
+- Engineering Communication Lab: A discipline-specific peer-coaching program for MIT’s School of Engineering that helps graduate students with their scientific writing, speaking, and visual design.

-Eileen Milligan, Communications and Outreach Coordinator: firstname.lastname@example.org
+- Eileen Milligan, Communications and Outreach Coordinator: firstname.lastname@example.org